By Roy Stevenson

 For example, I know of one association in North America that lavishly dishes out awards to their favorite sons and daughters year after year.

-High visibility travel journalists and bloggers who are in a position to further promote the association seem to consistently receive awards.
+High visibility travel journalists who are in a position to further promote the association seem to consistently receive awards.

 Lesser-known, but equally talented, writers who submit articles never receive awards or recognition.